-This activity fulfills Stage 3, Requirements 1 and 3 of the Digital Maker Staged Activity Badge ('In a coding language of your choice, create a basic program to meet a need of Scouting or your section'; 'Design and create digital graphics for use as part of one of the above'.
-The elements of the project should all fit within the project's specific purpose.)
-Young people will use HTML and CSS code to create a website that will show their Scouts or Scouts Group profile, and that will teach a Scouting skill they are interested in.
+This activity meets requirements one and three of stage three of the Digital Maker Staged Activity Badge ('In a coding language of your choice, create a basic program to meet a need of Scouting or your section' and 'Design and create digital graphics for use as part of one of the above').
+It shows people how to use HTML and CSS code to create a website that will show their group profile, and teach a skill they're interested in.

-45 - 90 minutes
+45 to 90 minutes